Come inguaiammo l'esercito

-How We Got into Trouble with the Army (Come inguaiammo l'esercito) is a black-and-white 1965 Italian comedy film directed by Lucio Fulci starring Franco and Ciccio.
-The title could also be translated as How We Got the Army in Trouble.
-This film was also known as I Due Marmittoni (The Two Rookies).
+Come inguaiammo l'esercito (lit.
+'How We Got in Trouble with the Army') is a black-and-white 1965 Italian comedy film directed by Lucio Fulci starring Franco and Ciccio.

 Plot

-Nick Moroni (Remo Germani), a young singer called up, learns that his wife Catherine (Alicia Brandet) is about to leave for America, taking with her their son.
-So he abducts the baby and takes him to the police station, asking a soldier named Piscitello (Franco Franchi) to keep him well hidden.
+Nick Moroni, a young singer called up, learns that his wife Catherine is about to leave for America, taking with her their son.
+So he abducts the baby and takes him to the police station, asking a soldier named Piscitello to keep him well hidden.
 Sgt.
-Camilloni (Ciccio Ingrassia) discovers the child and is led to believe he is the father, and asks Piscitello to keep the boy well hidden.
+Camilloni discovers the child and is led to believe he is the father, and asks Piscitello to keep the boy well hidden.
 Piscitello naturally takes advantage of the situation to blackmail the sergeant, demanding concessions to no end and subjecting him to endless harassment.

+Production

+Come inguaiammo l'esercito was an Italian production by the Rome-based Five Film.

+Release

+Come inguaiammo l'esercito was distributed in Italy by Euro International Films with an 89 minute running time.
+It was released in Rome on August 21, 1965.
+It was later released in Turin on August 27, Taranto on September 25 and Bari on October 1.